sagold/json-pointer/README.md

 ## API

-Besides the standard `get` function, this library offers additional functions to work with json-pointer

 | method                                | description
 | ------------------------------------- | -------------------------------------------------------------
 | get(data, pointer) -> value           | returns the value at given pointer
 | set(data, pointer, value) -> data     | sets the value at the given path
 | delete(data, pointer) -> data         | removes a property from data
 | join(...pointers) -> pointer          | joins multiple pointers to a single one
-| join([properties], isURI) -> pointer  | joins all properties in the given mode
 | split(pointer) -> [array]             | returns a json-pointer as an array